 (h) approaches, methodologies, findings or recommendations, taken or made in other jurisdictions for determining fair and reasonable feed-in tariff rates.

-The timeframes for the investigation were as follows:
+The timeframes for the investigation are as follows:

 |Regulator releases regulatory notifications in relation to the investigation and determination||25 September 2021|

 |Regulator conducts its investigation||October 2021 - January 2022 |